angvp/django-changuito/README.md

 is not officialy dead and continued my work on this project

 ```
-This project was abandoned and I got it and added tests and South migrations,
+This project was abandoned and I got it and added tests and migrations,
 and I will be maintaining it from now on.
 ```